 Most of your questions will be covered in the Baptism Preparation programme which is obligatory for the parents to undertake.
-The preparation only has to be completed once, we record who has attended preparation in the past.
-During the preparation you will be given an outline of the Baptism service, items for consideration, and some insight into the commitment you are undertaking for your child.
+The preparation only has to be completed once, we record who has attended past preparations.
+During the preparation you will be given an outline of the Baptism service, aspects for consideration, and some insight into the commitment you are undertaking for your child.
 Failure to attend preparation will result in the Baptism being postponed.

 How do I join the Parish Preparation for Parents?
 Please contact one of the priests and he will give you dates of when the preparation courses.